Australian Defence Force Academy: Organisation

+The squadron who achieves the best results across all activities are awarded the Lancaster Shield, and become the CDF squadron for the following year.
+CDF squadron members receive minor benefits as recognition of their hard work and efforts in the previous year.
+Alpha Squadron has been the CDF Squadron for the past four years.

 Advanced students (commissioned officers and 4th year engineering students) are part of Advanced Student divisions.
-Advanced students may live in the Officers' Mess or off base.
+Advanced students may live in the Officers' Mess, other on base accommodation or off base.
 Prior to 2006 the years were arranged into separate squadrons, first year squadrons were tri service with cadets spending their final two years in single service squadrons.
 In 2010 this changed to the current system in order to increase cadet interyear interaction.

 The Squadron chain of command is as follows: